ansys/pygranta/doc/source/package_versions.rst

 These tables map a PyGranta metapackage version to the individual PyGranta package associated with it.
 This can be used to determine the **minimum** PyGranta package that is compatible with a given version of Granta MI.
 However, due to backwards compatibility, it may be possible to use more modern package versions.
-See `PyGranta backwards compatibility`_ for more details.

 .. note::
    The ``ansys-grantami-bomanalytics`` and ``ansys-grantami-bomanalytics-openapi`` versions included in the metapackage